Five things to know about the Seahawks’ next opponent, the Los Angeles Rams

 - Evergreen takeover: UW Huskies, WSU Cougars are the only Pac-12 teams ranked in AP Top 25

 Specifically, Los Angeles’ 6-foot-1, 224-pound running back has found the end zone in 12 consecutive games, which is a Rams franchise record.
-His 16 touchdowns are the second-most through nine games in NFL history (trailing only Jim Brown, who had 17 touchdowns in 1958).
+His 16 touchdowns are the second most through nine games in NFL history (trailing only Jim Brown, who had 17 touchdowns in 1958).

-The Seahawks, of course, understand what they’ll be up against on Sunday.
-In his last two games against Seattle, Gurley has amassed 293 total yards and seven touchdowns.
+The Seahawks, of course, understand what they’ll be up against Sunday.
+In his past two games against Seattle, Gurley has amassed 293 total yards and seven touchdowns.
 The Seahawks enter the game allowing an average of 4.8 yards per carry this season, which is tied for 26th in the NFL.

 In nine games this season, Gurley has rushed for 868 yards, 4.8 yards per carry and 12 touchdowns and added 362 receiving yards and four receiving scores.
-He’ll add to those totals on Sunday … and odds are, he’ll score again.
+He’ll add to those totals Sunday … and odds are, he’ll score again.

 At least, not right away.

-After trading for the Jaguars’ former third-overall pick last week, Fowler finished with just one total tackle in the Rams’ loss to New Orleans last weekend.
+After trading for the Jaguars’ former third overall pick last week, Fowler finished with just one tackle in the Rams’ loss to New Orleans last weekend.
 In fact, the entire Los Angeles defense failed to sack Saints standout quarterback Drew Brees.

-It’ll be interesting to see if Fowler can make more of an impact on Sunday, against a Seahawks offensive line that allowed four Chargers sacks last weekend.
+It’ll be interesting to see if Fowler can make more of an impact Sunday against a Seahawks offensive line that allowed four Chargers sacks last weekend.
 Still, defensive tackle Aaron Donald — who has 10 sacks in nine games this season — remains the more immediate concern.

 We’re not just saying that because Brees completed 69.4 percent of his passes last week, throwing for 346 yards and four touchdowns (though he did).